 To this end, the Company is working hard to develop low-emission vehicles.
 The Company is steadily bringing to market vehicles that clear both SU-LEV, Japan's certification system for ultra-low-emission vehicles, and Euro 6, the stringent emissions regulations of the European Union (EU).

-- As of March 31, 2013, a remarkable 97% of Mazda passenger models (not including compact mini vehicles and OEM–supplied vehicles) were SU–LEV–certified — the highest level*1 among Japanese automakers.
+- As of March 31, 2014, a remarkable 97% of Mazda passenger models (not including compact mini vehicles and OEM-supplied vehicles) were SU-LEV-certified—the highest level*1 among Japanese automakers.

-- The CX-5 and the new Atenza (Mazda6) equipped with the clean diesel engine SKYACTIV–D 2.2 were qualified for Euro 6 before the regulations took effect.
+- The CX-5, the Mazda6 (called "Atenza" in Japan), and the new Mazda3 (called "Axela" in Japan), all equipped with the clean diesel engine SKYACTIV-D 2.2, were qualified for Euro 6 before the regulations took effect.

 - *2An automobile weight tax and automobile acquisition tax reduction are applied when consumers purchase environmentally friendly new cars meeting or exceeding requirements for fuel economy and exhaust gas emissions by the end of March 2014.

-The conventional eco drive support has evolved into i-DM, a drive support system that encourages drivers to drive in a safe, fun and environmentally friendly manner.
-This system was introduced with the new Demio (Japanese model) in June 2011, and subsequently in the Axela and CX-5.
-In FY March 2013, i-DM was introduced in the new Atenza.
+The drive support system "i-DM," developed by Mazda to encourage drivers to drive in a safe, fun and environmentally friendly manner, was introduced with Mazda's Japanese models.
+Since its mounting on Demio in June 2011, Mazda has expanded the number of models fitted with i-DM.
+In FY March 2014, i-DM was introduced in the new Axela.

 Mazda has produced new vehicle parts from plant-derived materials on a commercial basis, which have potential to facilitate society's shift away from the use of fossil fuels and reduce CO2 emissions.

-- First use was in the radiator tank of the upgraded Demio (Japanese model) with SKYACTIV-G; this has now expanded to Premacy/Mazda 5 (gasoline), the CX-5 and Atenza/Mazda6 (diesel).
+First use was in the radiator tank of the new Demio (Japanese model) with SKYACTIV-G; this has now expanded to the Premacy/Mazda5 (gasoline), CX-5, Atenza/Mazda6, and the new Axela/Mazda3 (diesel).

 Mazda is currently undertaking technological development of bioplastics that use non-food materials.